Guide

 Understand and map customer journeys

-Customer journey mapping is the process of visualizing and analyzing the steps a customer takes from initial awareness to conversion and beyond.
+Customer journey mapping is the process of visualising and analysing the steps a customer takes from initial awareness to conversion and beyond.
 There are typically four core customer journey stages:

-Mapping customer journeys helps you identify drop-off points, tailor your message, and ignite conversions.
+Mapping customer journeys helps you identify drop-off points, tailor your message, and drive conversions.
 When you understand how prospects move through each stage, you can optimise your sales funnel for maximum results.

 Gain deeper insights for your sales funnel with Xero

-Use data-driven insights to refine your sales and marketing strategies, boost conversions, and make smarter decisions.
-Xero Small Business Insights offers valuable trends and analysis to help you stay informed and adapt to changing market conditions.
+Data-driven insights help you refine your sales funnel, boost conversions, and make smarter business decisions.
+Xero Small Business Insights provides valuable trends and analysis to help you adapt to changing market conditions and optimise your sales performance.

 Small business continues to adapt and grow*